 Should you consolidate your debts?

-If you have an unsecured loan taken out after 1 February 2011, you can pay off your loan in full without any extra charges, so long as it’s not over £8,000.
+If you have an unsecured loan taken out after 1 February 2011, you can pay off your loan in full without early repayment fees, so long as it’s not over £8,000.
 There are also no extra charges if you pay off a variable rate loan early.

 Some loans are specifically advertised as debt consolidation loans – these allow you to merge your loans into one.

-Consolidation loans should only be considered once you have explored all your other options as they are usually secured against your home.
+Consolidation loans are now much harder to obtain and should only be considered once you have explored all your other options as they are usually secured against your home.

-While they can seem an attractive option because of lower interest rates and repayments, they can often cost you a lot more in the longer term and you risk losing your home if you cannot keep up the repayments.
+While they can seem an attractive option because of lower interest rates and repayments, they can often cost you a lot more in the longer term than sticking with your current loans and you risk losing your home if you cannot keep up the repayments.

 If you need help with your debts, contact a free debt advice agency.

-If you’re disciplined at repaying and have a good credit score, there are some credit card deals which transfer money directly into your bank account.
+If you’re disciplined at repaying and have a good credit score, there are occasionally interest-free or low-interest balance transfer credit card deals which transfer money directly into your bank account.

 This can then be used to repay overdrafts and loans.

-However these deals – sometimes known as ‘super balance transfers’ – come with a fee, so you’ll need to work out whether doing this would be cost effective for you to do this.
+However these deals – sometimes known as ‘super balance transfers’ – come with a fee, so you’ll need to work out whether doing this would be cost effective for you.

-If you can’t repay an unsecured personal loan in full you can make part payments any time, so that you pay off the loan quicker and reduce the overall cost.
+If you can’t repay an unsecured personal loan in full you should be allowed to make extra payments to help pay off the loan sooner and so reduce the overall cost.

-With most loans, you can make extra payments of up to £8,000 in a 12-month period without penalty.
+With unsecured loans taken out after 1 February 2011, you can make extra payments of up to £8,000 in a 12-month period without penalty.

-You might not have been aware of it or been able to make a claim on it.
+Many lenders have been selling payment protection insurance premiums alongside loans and credit cards.
+You may not have been aware of it or be able to make a claim on it.

-It might easily have cost you hundreds of pounds and if this policy was mis-sold you are entitled to your money back.
+It might easily have cost you hundreds of pounds and if this policy was mis-sold you’re entitled to your money back.